'I killed a demon': Jordan Miller pleads not guilty to murder over the death of girlfriend Emerald Wardle

 Advertisement

+Mr Miller also thought he was trapped in a "coma or matrix" and the only way to save himself was to kill himself or kill Ms Wardle.

+Mr Miller on Monday pleaded not guilty to murder and faced the first day of an estimated two-week trial in Newcastle Supreme Court.

-There is no dispute that it was Mr Miller who killed his girlfriend, 18-year-old Emerald Wardle, at a home in Galway Crescent in the early hours of June 20, 2020.
+There is no dispute that he killed Ms Wardle in the early hours of June 20, 2020; he confessed the next day at his first court appearance.

-He confessed the next morning at his first court appearance, loudly repeating: "I am a murderer" until the audio visual link was cut off.

-Instead, Mr Miller's trial will focus on his mental state around the time of the killing and what caused him to be in a "psychotic state", Crown prosecutor Lee Carr, SC, said during his opening address.
+Instead, the trial will focus on his mental state around the time of the killing and what caused him to be in a "psychotic state", Crown prosecutor Lee Carr, SC, said during his opening address.

-He had formed a belief his girlfriend was a demon and she was sucking the life out of him.- Public Defender Peter Krisenthal said.
+Jordan Miller had formed the belief that his girlfriend was a demon and she was sucking the life out of him.- Public Defender Peter Krisenthal.

 The prosecution case is that Mr Miller's mental state was a result of drug induced psychosis, linked back to an amount of LSD he had ingested 11 days before Ms Wardle was killed.